 Kirlian Effect is a visible electro-photonic glow of an object (see the picture below) in response to pulsed electrical field excitation.

-Electro-photonic Kirlian effect glow is visible by a naked eye.
-The photo shows Kirlian glow around a human fingertip seen from underneath, through a semi-transparent glass electrode that provided an electrical field excitation.
+Electro-photonic Kirlian effect glow is visible to a naked eye.
+The photo shows a snapshot of the Kirlian glow around a human fingertip seen from underneath, through a semi-transparent glass electrode that provided an electrical field excitation.

 Much like a sound response of a wall to a gentle impact reveals the wall internal properties, the visible electro-photonic glow contains information about the object that was excited to glow.

 In early days, Kirlian images were recorded on photographic emulsion.
 Since the sensitivity of a photographic emulsion varies greatly with environmental factors such as humidity and temperature, recordings were not reproducible.
-As a result, some scientists dismissed the Kirlian effect as not very useful.
+For this reason, some scientists dismissed the Kirlian effect as not very useful.